maacarvalho/exploring-mesh-shaders/README.md

 - Tessellation
 	> The tessellation project represents the comparison of mesh shaders and the traditional tessellation shaders.
 To do this comparison, a tessellation algorithm, which mimics the behaviour of the tessellation shaders (for *even_spacing* tessellation), was written for mesh shaders.

+- Sports Car
+	> The sports_car project is intended as an example of the comparison of the mesh pipeline and the traditional pipeline when rendering 3D models.

 - Ocean Waves
 	> The ocean_waves project serves as the comparison of mesh shaders and the traditional tessellation shaders,when implemented in a real-world scenario.
 To do this, each was tasked with generating the waves of the ocean.
 This project was developed by forking a project present in the Nau3D's repository.